friday27/backend-dev/leetcode_note.md

 1315\.
 Sum of Nodes with Even-Valued Grandparent
 1317\.
 Convert Integer to the Sum of Two No-Zero Integers
 1323\.
 Maximum 69 Number
+1325\.
+Delete Leaves With a Given Value (To be improved)
 1337\.
 The K Weakest Rows in a Matrix
+1338\.
+Reduce Array Size to The Half
 1342\.
 Number of Steps to Reduce a Number to Zero
 1344\.
 Angle Between Hands of a Clock
 1346\.
 Check If N and Its Double Exist (To be improved)
 1351\.
 Count Negative Numbers in a Sorted Matrix (To be improved)
 1356\.
 Sort Integers by The Number of 1 Bits
+1357\.
+Apply Discount Every n Orders
 1365\.
 How Many Numbers Are Smaller Than the Current Number
 1374\.
 Generate a String With Characters That Have Odd Counts
+1379\.
+Find a Corresponding Node of a Binary Tree in a Clone of That Tree
 1380\.
 Lucky Numbers in a Matrix
 1381\.
 Design a Stack With Increment Operation
 1389\.
 Create Target Array in the Given Order